 For those who have trouble keeping their feet dry in harsh conditions, you are probably going to want to check out the XtraTuf Sisters Legacy Series 15″ Lined Neoprene Women’s Fishing Boots.
 These are one of the more serious boots on our list, although they have a pretty cute and fun printed lining.
 The XtraTuf Sisters Legacy Series is a design that is built to last, and it will keep your feet warm and dry in the roughest conditions.
-It is made from waterproof triple-dipped latex neoprene, that is very soft and bendable making them comfortable to move in.
+It is made from waterproof triple-dipped latex neoprene, which is very soft and bendable, making them comfortable to move in.
 This design has a Salmon Sisters octopus print lining that you can show off if you choose to roll them down.
-Another excellent comfort feature is that the liner is moisture wicking so your feet shouldn’t sweat as much or get as damp and they might in other options, or if they do get wet, they should dry out quicker.
+Another excellent comfort feature is that the liner is moisture-wicking, so your feet shouldn’t sweat as much or get as damp, and they might in other options, or if they do get wet, they should dry out quicker.
 The insoles are cushioned for arch support and to help fight leg and back fatigue.
 They are a fishing boot so they can handle whatever it is you may need to put them through.
 For a heavy-duty design, they are lightweight, leak-proof, have excellent traction.

 Available from Amazon

-It seems like everyone owns a pair of Hunter’s Original Tall Rain Boots and they are fine as far as comfort goes.
-If you want to take it one step further or are just looking to get another pair of Hunters you could look at the Hunter Balmoral.
+It seems like everyone owns a pair of Hunter’s Original Tall Rain Boots, and they are fine as far as comfort goes.
+If you want to take it one step further or are just looking to get another pair of Hunters, you could look at the Hunter Balmoral.
 The Hunter Balmoral is built to be comfortable, with a Newflex Vibram® outsole as well as 3mm and 5mm molded insoles for comfort and circulation.
 The body is lightweight and made from a soft and flexible rubber compound.
 Like other Hunter styles, they are built to last a very long time.